 - Utilization: Do you envision an ideal utilization for this style?
 For example, would it be ideal to use on wedding envelopes, or more well-suited for inspirational quote artwork?

 The human brain can only handle so much.
-You might come up with the coolest modern calligraphy style ever, and forget what exactly it looked like three weeks later!
+You might come up with the coolest modern calligraphy style ever, only to forget what it looked like three weeks later!
 (Trust me, I know from personal experience.)
 That’s why it’s always a good idea to make an exemplar.
 In fact, I have exemplars for all my calligraphy styles hanging on the wall directly behind my desk.

-5. Allow Yourself to Embellish and Evolve the Style
+7. Allow Yourself to Embellish and Evolve Your Calligraphy Styles

 As your level of comfort with creating your new calligraphy style grows, you’ll find yourself trying out new looks for the style.
 It’s natural for your artistic tastes and, effectively, the calligraphy style, to change.
-For example, when I first started toying Amy Style a couple of years ago, this is what it looked like:
+That’s what happened with Amy Style calligraphy for me.
+It started off looking very flourished and playful, like this: